openstack-infra/zuul/doc/source/zuul.rst

   ``code-review: 2`` matches a ``+2`` vote on the code review category.
   Multiple approvals may be listed.

+  *comment_filter*
+  This is only used for ``comment-added`` events.
+It accepts a list of regexes that are searched for in the comment string.
+If any of these regexes matches a portion of the comment string the trigger is matched. ``comment_filter: retrigger`` will match when comments containing 'retrigger' somewhere in the comment text are added to a change.

 **success**
   Describes what Zuul should do if all the jobs complete successfully.
   This section is optional; if it is omitted, Zuul will run jobs and